atoms-to-intelligence/tapestry/README.md

 ```
 pip3 install -r requirements.txt
 ```
+# Code Layout

+Code is layed out in subdirectories like this:

+* `core/`: The core functionality, such as loading matrices, data model, performing experiments etc are exposed as libraries.
+* `tools/`: Executable scripts which use this functionality.
+These are the ones you should run.
+* `algos/`: pluggable algorithms can be added to this folder and be used.
+* `inbuilt_algos/`: algorithms already written are in this folder.
+* `utils/`: various utility methods and helpers.

 # Running Synthetic Experiments

-Synthetic experiments are run by generating 1000 'x' values from our noise model.
-See details of the noise model in the paper or
+Synthetic experiments are run by generating 1000 'x' values from our data model.

 Experiments are run with the script `tools/run_expts.py`, with an invocation of the function `run_stats_for_these_matrices()`.
 An example invocation of